artyompal/tpu_models/README.md

 ctpu up --tpu-size=v2-8 --machine-type n1-highmem-2  --zone ZONE --name TPU_NAME
 or:
-ctpu up --tpu-size=v2-8 --machine-type n1-highmem-2 --zone ZONE --name TPU_NAME --preemptible or when you TPU has been preempted and you need a new one: ctpu up --tpu-size=v2-8 --zone ZONE --name TPU_NAME --preemptible --tpu-only --noconf
+ctpu up --tpu-size=v2-8 --machine-type n1-highmem-2 --zone ZONE --name TPU_NAME --preemptible or when your TPU has been preempted and you need a new one: ctpu up --tpu-size=v2-8 --zone ZONE --name TPU_NAME --preemptible --tpu-only --noconf

 optional: open the port for TensorBoard